Monday is for Discussion

 .
 Act 3, Scene 3, Line 97-98

-It is a scene that plays out the corruptions of king’s heart.
+It is a scene that plays out the corruptions of the king’s heart.
 He wants forgiveness but he knows that forgiveness requires repentance and he is unwilling to truly repent.
 He wants a cheap grace that receives the blessing of God without the necessity of true repentance.

 And that is our struggle every day.

 Will we bow our “stubborn knees” which is really only a metaphor for our stubborn hearts?
-Hamlet’s uncle wanted a soften heart, an innocent heart like a new-born babe, but he didn’t want the process.
+Hamlet’s uncle wanted a softened heart, an innocent heart like a new-born babe, but he didn’t want the process.
 He wanted his sin and the acquisitions of his sin more than he wanted forgiveness.
 Exactly our struggle.
 And in contrast to the king of Shakespeare’s play, exactly the process we must pursue.

 Oh God, make my heart and the heart of every Christian soft and supple to Your Spirit.
 Give us true repentance to confess and forsake our sins.
-Help me, help us, “lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
+Help me, help us, to “lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
 (Hebrews 12:1-2 ESV).
 Break me that you might heal me.
 For the glory of Christ I ask it.
 Amen.